ByHelyo/naviga/README.md

 $ cargo install naviga
 ```

 A program can't change the current directory as a process can only affect its own environment.
-A shell function must be added in your shell configuration file (.bashrc, .zshrc) and then restart the terminal.
+A shell function must be added in your shell configuration file (.bashrc, .zshrc) the terminal must be restarted.

 > I agree, a shell function is not the smartest way.